jaredchua32/jcSlider/wiki/jSlider_basics.md

 ## Structure

-jSlider is structured in the following manner:
+jcSlider is structured in the following manner:

 ```
 Slider Container